fuankarion/Vision17/Lab6-Superpixels/readme.md

 colormap flag
 ```

 Feel free to use/implement any evaluation strategy for your segmentation function.
-Just remeber there is more than a single ground truth for any given iamge.
+DO NOT use the actual BSDS500 evaluation strategy (we will be there nex week ;) ).
+Just use a simple strategy that can yield a reasonable evaluation of your segmentation function.
+Remember there are multiple ground truths for any given image.

 #Your turn

 The report for this laboratory must include:

--   Small (Max. one paragraph per method) description of the implemented clustering algorithms.
+-   Small (Max. one paragraph per method) description of the clustering algorithms.

 Segmentation parameter tuning and Image preprocessing

 -   Did  you have to scale (up or down) the value of any of the channesl (r,g,b,x,y). why?
--   Did you have to re-scale the images, why?
+-   Did you have to re-scale the images, why? does it affect the result?
 -   The hyperparameter 'numberOfClusters', is probably the most important parameter in this problem, how can you choose it?

 Evaluation

--  How can we evaluate a general segmentation problem?, how can we handle the multiple ground truth?
+-  How can we evaluate a general segmentation problem?, how can we handle the multiple ground truths?
--  What evaluation strategy did you choose, why?
+-  What evaluation strategy did you choose, why?, what would be its shortcommings, if any?
--  How do your segementation methods perform on this sample set?
+-  Using only your evaluation streatgy, how do your segementation methods perform on this sample set?

 Discuss the results
--  Does it make sense to use other color spaces different from RGB?  why?
+-  Does it make sense to use other color spaces different from RGB?,  why?
 -  What segmentation method or color space seems to yield the best result, can you give some insight on why?
 -  What are the limitations of the method? (again CPU and RAM memory are well known constriants, try to go further)
 -  Do you think any of the channels seems to be most discriminative